anithv/anithv.github.io/starfield-js/readme.md

 # Starfield!

-Decided to try my hand in 2D JS animations.
+Decided to try my hand in 2D JS animation.

 ## To do
 This project is far from over.
 There are a couple more ideas I could implement.
 In the future perhaps: